humanitycodes/www/coursework/lessons/slides/js-arrays.md

 }).join('')
 ```

-Do you see that `join('')` on the last line below?
+Do you see that `join('')` on the last line above?
 That takes each item and combines them into a single string, with an empty string between each item.
 That makes it so that we don't get:

 ``` html
 <li>todo 1</li>,<li>todo 2</li>,<li>todo 3</li>